 - Oats/Oatmeal: You can choose to feed oats to your flock either cooked or raw; they will love them either way!
 By providing them with this in their feed, you will be giving your chicks an extra boost of antioxidants, as well as loads of protein and vitamins.

-- Sunflower Seeds: These are a great little treat for your chickens and can even be added to a big batch of feed.
+- Sunflowers and Their Seeds: These are a great little treat for your chickens and can even be added to a big batch of feed.
 The nutritional benefits include methionine, an essential amino acid, as well as vitamin E and magnesium.
 Plant a bed of beautiful sunflowers for a visual treat that no one will ever guess is really chicken feed in disguise!

-- Corn: While corn does provide energy, as well as protein and essential amino acids, you will want to avoid too much of this as corn is just empty calories.
-Typically, it is used as a filler, instead.
+- Corn: While corn does provide energy, as well as protein and essential amino acids, you will want to avoid too much of this as corn is mostly just empty calories.
+Typically, it should be used as a filler, instead of a base.

-- Kelp: Some of the key minerals in kelp meal include calcium, magnesium, phosphorous, sodium and potassium.
-Additionally, there are a number of B vitamins, as well as K and A. To give it to your chicks, simply toss some into their feeder for an added boost.
+- Kelp: Some of the key minerals in kelp meal include calcium, magnesium, phosphorus, sodium and potassium.
+Additionally, there are a number of B vitamins, as well as vitamins K and A. To give it to your chickens, simply toss some into their feeder for an added boost.

 - Crushed Eggshells: Yes, you can feed crushed eggshells to your chickens.
 It’s actually a great source of calcium for them.
 Whether you decide to simply crush and serve or bake them in the oven and then crush them, your chickens will enjoy!
 (Check out this article to find out what else you can do with eggshells)

 - Fresh Veggies & Fruit Scraps: This is by far the simplest way to feed your chickens and one we use quite frequently.
 Instead of taking our food scraps and composting them, we often start a container and refrigerate it until there are enough scraps to feed the flock.
 Literally, just about anything can be used to feed your chickens, as long as it’s still fresh enough that you would eat it yourself.

 Storage & Quantity